tsgates/arch-wiki-markdown/wiki/KDE.md

 package in the AUR.

-Warning:As of now, Dolphin depends on nepomuk-widgets and hence will break if used with the fake Nepomuk package
+Warning:As of now, Dolphin depends on nepomuk-widgets and hence will break if used with the fake Nepomuk package.

 > Akonadi